jianfch/stable-ts/README.md

 # Stabilizing Timestamps for Whisper

 ## Description
-This script modifies methods of Whisper's model to gain access to the predicted timestamp tokens of each word without needing addition inference.
-It also stabilizes the timestamps down to the word level to ensure chronology.
+This script modifies methods of Whisper's model to gain access to the predicted timestamp tokens of each word(token) without needing addition inference.
+It also stabilizes the timestamps down to the word(token) level to ensure chronology.

 ![image](https://user-images.githubusercontent.com/28970749/192950141-40ac8cbd-ccac-45da-b563-f8144d22c54e.png)

 ## TODO
-- [ ] Add ability to stabilize with multiple inferences
+- [ ] Add function to stabilize with multiple inferences
+- [ ] Add word timestamping (it is only token based right now)

 ## Dependency
 * [Whisper](https://github.com/openai/whisper)